-When you have practised meditating every day for a week, you will notice that you get much better at completely focussing on the meditation and very few thoughts will pop up to distract you.
+When you have practised meditating every day for a week, you will notice that you get much better at completely focusing on the meditation and very few thoughts will pop up to distract you.

 My daily routine when I awake, is drinking some lemon water and then meditate, before I do anything else for the day – daily practice makes it a daily habit in no time.

-My number 2 top hack to increase your wellbeing is – Cold Showers
+My number 2 top hack to increase your well-being is – Cold Showers

 This is something that absolutely anyone can do every single day.

 On my recent trip to Brisbane, I had cold showers every day, although I barely noticed it because it is so much warmer up there!
 Living in Sydney however, I experience a significant difference, due to colder weather.
 Currently we are in Autumn so the temperature in the morning is around 9 degree Celsius – yikes – very cool for a cold shower indeed!

 Let’s look at the science of cold showers though.
 The mindset shift is incredible.
 The instant you have cold water running over your body and especially your head, no matter what mood you were in prior, it is gone, instantly changing your state!

 The first thing that you want to do when you enter a cold shower is to immediately hold your breath – however, with a little practice, you will find that deep breathing will actually enhance the experience by increasing your oxygen levels.

 Your heart races when you step into the cold shower, so the blood vessels are getting a great workout all over your body – this is fantastic for your circulation.